anshulupadhyay03/capitalonePokemon/README.md

 - **Error Handling**: Basic error handling is implemented, but a more robust solution with retry mechanisms and user-friendly error messages could be added.
 - **Caching**: No offline caching is implemented.
 Room database integration would enable offline support.
 - **Additional Tests**: More comprehensive unit tests (e.g., for ViewModel) and additional UI tests could be added for better coverage.
+- Proper use of clean architecture
+- Missing features like search, filter etc
+- Handle UI for landscape mode
+- support for dark and light theme

 ## Additional Notes